-Ratcliffe: What we have to do -- and it's reflected in the new certification scheme -- is to identify people we call leaders, or strategists.
+Ratcliffe: What we have to do -- and it's reflected in the certification scheme -- is to identify people we call leaders, or strategists.
 And that could be from the CIO down -- anyone who is in a position of authority or a position where they are accountable for improving things.
 I've talked before about the difference between managing and leading.
 Managing is all about short-term, established, well-understood things that need to get done.
 Leading is all about thinking about how we can make things better.

 So, there now is this discussion in ITIL about leadership and how do we lead improvement.
 And it's not just about looking up to a single person -- the CIO.
 All of our senior people or people in positions of authority with responsibility for change need to understand the bits and bytes of what we mean by organizational change: It's understanding people, and it's understanding culture, and that's now described in ITIL 4.

 So, this is a great opportunity for us -- I don't just mean for us in the training and consulting business -- I mean for the industry as a whole.
-For the very first time, we have done a much more holistic job of working though practices and evolving practices more effectively for the business, instead of looking at things in isolation and saying, 'Here's a new and improved process, let's just roll it out' -- and not thinking about how does that impact the business in terms of improving value, and how do we need to do this in a way where it can be successful?
-To do that requires getting inside the minds of all of the people who are involved and who will be affected by the change and making sure they understand how this new way of working will deliver value.
+For the very time, we have done a much more holistic job of working though practices and evolving practices more effectively for the business, instead of looking at things in isolation and saying, 'Here's a and improved process, let's just roll it out' -- and not thinking about how does that impact the business in terms of improving value, and how do we need to do this in a way where it can be successful?
+To do that requires getting inside the minds of all of the people who are involved and who will be affected by the change and making sure they understand how this way of working will deliver value.

-So, yes, the new version is not just tinkering around the edges.
+So, yes, the version is not just tinkering around the edges.
 It's actually a whole layer of stuff on top that allows us to do those pieces of work as they evolve and improve in a more effective way.

 ITIL update: Reception so far?